lamiaakhairyibrahim/PizzaStoreScooperViolation-Detection-/README.md

 Starts object detection, tracking, and violation checking.
  - and then go to **the third terminal** and write this command to run stream_serv.py
 10. Run Streaming Service
+ - Opens a Flask web server on http://localhost:5000
   ```
   cd Streaming
   ```